 Getting back again

 Your options for getting back at the end of the ride are either to ride back (if you’ve got the energy!) or to get the bus back.
-The bus runs roughly every hour from 7am to 7pm (but check before you go!).
+The express bus runs roughly every hour from 7am to 7pm and you should be able to put your bike on the bus (but check before you go!).
 Google Maps should be able to give you the necessary information on schedules and you can doublecheck with your accommodation too.

 Note that while there are ferries between the islands, the timetables and services are still in a state of uncertainty post Covid.
 Unpredictable weather also affects the timetables.